 The first thing I made was this some Lemonade, using some of these fantastic, organic lemons.
 If you have an abundance of lemons, see also my post for Limoncello.

-As I said then, I wanted to make spoon sweet (preserve) with the peels just like the bergamot I had made a few months ago but seeing that the were very thin and therefore not suitable for the spoon sweet, I gave it a quick thought and decided to make the Marmalade.
+As I said then, I wanted to make a spoon sweet (preserve) with the peels just like the bergamot I had made a few months ago but seeing that the were very thin and therefore not suitable for the spoon sweet, I gave it a quick thought and decided to make the Marmalade.

 I have made bergamot marmalade, mixed citrus fruit marmalades and mandarin marmalade and orange before but it was the first time I attempted to make a marmalade with just lemons.